ryanrudolfoba/SecureBootForSteamDeck/README.md

 By default, the Steam Deck does not contain the keys needed for SecureBoot.
 It is missing the PK, KEK and DB keys.
 Without these keys, the SecureBoot functionality cannot be enabled.

+I've also posted this on the Valve Steam Deck Community Forum under Feature Requests.
+View the discussion [here.](https://steamcommunity.com/app/1675200/discussions/2/3728448512600476267/)

 ## Disclaimer
 1. Do this at your own risk!
 2. If you lose the keys then you can't revert back to disable Secure Boot.
 Save the keys / USB flash drive in a safe place!